pic

 end

-To demonstrate this possibility as starkly as possible, let's consider a vector mutation in a session with single thread.
-Moreover, we'll perform each mutation with one second of delay per value.
-The example reveals that, if we don't wait for the mutation to finish, any subsequent operation will be based on the value of the vector at the moment of execution.
-This value doesn't necessarily reflect the final output, but merely the value held at the moment it's called.
+To illustrate this, consider mutating a vector in a single-threaded session, with a one‑second delay for each value update.
+If we don’t wait for the mutation to finish, any subsequent operation will be based on the vector’s value at the moment it's accessed.
+This value doesn't necessarily reflect its final state after the mutation, but merely its value at the moment of reference.

 # Description of job